ArtezGDA/scrapingTool_advertisements/PROCESS/readme.md

 Is it possible to scrape every single advertisement that is blocked by a ad blocker?
 How much would that be per hour/day/week etc. ?

+How much data (wifi or mobile) is used for loading the advertisements?
+This is in particular intereseting for mobile devices because there the costs for internet are calculated through downloaded mb and are higher than wifi or broadband internet costs.
+Interactive ads need more data.
+Simple one-picture ads of course need less.

+Lies the ad blocker on top of the ads?
+Does it actually need some extra data to block it?
+(We found out that an ad blocker is blocking the ad server so the answer is - no, the ads aren't even loading)